 I didn’t have a minimum when I started out….I was new!
 I couldn’t turn any business away.

 As time went on and I had more wedding inquiries than I had dates available, well, I had to set some minimum standards to ensure my profit margins.

-We are the choreographers of customer service in our small business!
+You are the choreographer of customer service in your small business!

 Here’s why florists need to set a minimum and how I approach the “minimum spend” at this point in my biz: